belangeo/pyo/embedded/juceplugin/README.md

 Enter the path of your SDK in the field "VST3 SDK" in the "Global Search Paths" window.

+On MacOS, I managed to build both VST 2 and VST 3 plugins but only the VST 3 plugin actually runs in Reaper.
+The VST 2 plugin crashes the app.

 ------------------------------------------------------------------------------
 Step 5 - Create a python file, named "stereoDelay.py", with these lines in